 Continuous intelligence, which is a step-up from big data, does not require that users add an extra step to the process to leverage its data processing abilities.
-It is a seamless process that automatically pulls data from various sources and allows businesses to make use of them whenever needed.
+Continuous intelligence is a seamless data engineering process that automatically pulls data from various sources and allows businesses to make use of them whenever needed.

 Business Intelligence or Continuous Intelligence- which should you opt for?

 Continuous intelligence is a seamless AI-driven solution that allows your business to take advantage of continuous, insightful data from all possible sources.
-It digs out data patterns that help your business marry intelligent data with the constant intent to find new insights.
-To top it all, backed by Artificial Intelligence, Machine Learning, and the right training data, continuous intelligence can also minimize human bias throughout the process.
+Continuous intelligence digs out data patterns that help your business marry intelligent data with the constant intent to find new insights.
+Backed by Artificial Intelligence solutions, Machine Learning, and the right training data, continuous intelligence can also minimize human bias throughout the process.

 Unlike Continuous Intelligence, Business intelligence (BI) tools do not engage machine learning or AI.
 BI heavily relies upon skills and expects (data literate) people to guide the BI tool through each step of the workflow, right from data pulling and integration through interpretation.
-Also, unlike CI, BI was not ideated to fast-track the access of information/data.
+Also, unlike Continuous Intelligence, Business intelligence was not ideated to fast-track the access of information/data.

 Organizations looking to obtain actionable insights from their database on a regular basis can trust Continuous Intelligence to proactively support them.